Home > Analyses > Financial Services > Willis Towers Watson Public Limited Company

 Erie Indemnity Company12.8B

-Willis Towers Watson ranks 4th among its 6 competitors, with a market cap approximately 35.1% of the leader, Marsh & McLennan.
-It is positioned below both the average market cap of the top 10 competitors (50.3B) and the median of the sector (49.0B).
-The company holds a significant gap of +108.77% to its next competitor above, Arthur J. Gallagher & Co., highlighting a notable scale difference in this competitive landscape.
+Willis Towers Watson ranks 4th among six competitors, holding about 32% of the market cap of the leader, Marsh & McLennan.
+The company’s capitalization is below both the average market cap of the top 10 (50.3B) and the sector median (49.0B).
+It maintains a wide gap of +131% above its closest rival, Brown & Brown, indicating a solid positioning in the mid-tier of this concentrated sector.

 Comparisons with competitors